-This report highlights our work to end hunger in more than 24,000 communities throughout Africa, South Asia and Latin America, as well as our global advocacy efforts to end hunger and poverty worldwide.
+The Hunger Project’s 2015 Annual Report highlights our work to end hunger in nearly 20,000 communities throughout Africa, South Asia and Latin America, as well as our global advocacy efforts to end hunger and poverty worldwide.

-> Make change happen.
+Make change happen.
 Invest in people.

 Join the conversation on social, and stay connected with the latest from our partners around the world.

 Subscribe to our weekly newsletter to receive a concise update of latest news and events near you.